 We first summarize AU labeling rules according to FACS.
-Table 1 shows the main appearance changes for manual labeling AUs.
-For example, the main appearance changes for labeling AU4 (Brow Lowerer) are brow lowering and pulling together.
-Wrinkles or muscle bulge between brows are also involved.
-Pushing up of the lower lip and the wrinkling of the chin boss are the important appearance changes for judging AU17 (Chin Raiser).
-According to the locations of appearance changes, we can divide facial area into eight judgment regions, as shown in Figure 1d.
-Several facial landmarks labeled with a red asterisk are used to locate the regions.
+Table 1 shows the main appearance changes guiding manual AU labels.
+For example, the main appearance changes for labeling AU4 (Brow Lowerer) are the eyebrows lowering and pulling together.
+Wrinkling or muscles bulging between the eyebrows are also involved.
+For AU17 (Chin Raiser), the main components are pushing up the lower lip and wrinkling the chin boss.
+According to the locations of appearance changes, we can divide the facial area into eight judgment regions, as shown in Figure 1d.
+Several facial landmarks labeled with a red asterisk indicate the regions.
 Table 1 lists the judgment areas for each AU.
-For example, area 2, 3, and 4 are used to judge AU4.
-The judgment areas of AU17 are 7 and 8.
+For example, areas 2, 3, and 4 are used to judge AU4; while the judgment areas for AU17 are 7 and 8.